pluginever/wp-content-pilot/readme.txt

 We would love to hear your suggestions!
 Feel free to open a new issue [here](https://github.com/pluginever/wp-content-pilot/issues) as the feature request.

 == Changelog ==
+= 1.3.5 (April 21, 2024) =
+* Fix - Fix the issue with the Article module
+* Fix - Fix the issue with the YouTube module
+* Fix - Fix compatibility with WP v6.5

+= 1.3.3 (Nov 24, 2022) =
+* Fix: Compatability with WP v6.1

 = 1..3.2 (May 24, 2022) =
 * Fix - Enhance frontend styling
 * Fix - Fix typo